 No evil was harmed in the making of this file.
 Probably.

-The FluxEngine was designed, built and written by me, David Given.
-You may contact me at firstname.lastname@example.org, or visit my website at http://www.cowlark.com.
+fforth was written by me, David Given.
+You may contact me at email@example.com, or visit my website at http://www.cowlark.com.
 There may or may not be anything interesting there.

 fforth is © 2015-2019 David Given.
 It’s licensed under the terms of the 2-clause BSD license (tl;dr: do what you like but don’t claim you own it).
 See the LICENSE file in the source distribution for details.